timostamm/protobuf-ts/CONTRIBUTING.md

 `make`, `git`, and `go`.

 - `go` is required for the Twirp transport client compatibility test suite
-- `protoc` is required for test fixtures
+- `protoc` is required for compiling .proto files.

 The entire project can be built by running `make`, but if you do not have all required tooling installed, you can still build all of the TypeScript packages.

 Not all packages are public, or even JavaScript projects.
-There are also examples, benchmarks and fixtures in the `packages/` directory.
+There are also examples, benchmarks and Protobuf files in the `packages/` directory.
 They can be built with their respective Makefiles.